Sometimes, I get enquiries from people who are thinking of quitting their regular 9-5 day jobs and go into business and online business in particular.

 Advantages of E-business for the Merchant

-The benefits of online business or e-business for the merchant are often a simple decision, especially these days that most people work from home because the computer and the internet have become part and parcel of our daily lives.
+The benefits of online business or e-business for the merchant are often a simple decision, especially these days that most people work from home because computers, internet access and online banking have become part and parcel of our daily lives.

 These advantages include:

 Your website is an invaluable e-business tool.
 There is no e-business model or e-business owner that does not have a website.
 Having your website opens a door to more business advantages.

 Once you have your website or social media channels up and running, then your online business is open for online transactions 24/7 round the clock with no restrictions on business hours.
 This 24/7 availability is a crucial advantage of having an e-business.
 There is no restriction to the regular 9to5 that you see in a traditional business.